 Then after visiting the doomed picnic area, Crane suggests the bees may be multiplying in number.
 Crane goes all detective.
 He suggests as the remnants of plastic cups are found that the bees might be using them to line their nests.
 Even though there is no sign of the hats which would possibly be more likely.
-Meanwhile, the bees head for Marysville.
+Meanwhile, the bees en masse head for Marysville.

 In the best of the rest, Slater and Crane have a clash of wills throughout much of the movie… Katherine Ross makes doe eyes at Crane (must be his Oscar-nominated natty attire of safari suits, jackets with elbow patches or perhaps it’s the white (science man) jacket, you decide).
 Henry Fonda and Richard Chamberlain are just there.. and both shipped in by helicopter (of course).
 And Lee Grant is wasted as a newsreader, she should have been allowed to do so much more.. she’s got Airport 77 (1977) on her film CV.

-Chamberlain fitting in an all to brief appearance before becoming King of the 1980s Mini Series.
+Chamberlain fits in an all to brief appearance before becoming King of the 1980s Mini Series.
 Henry Fonda appears too for added presence and gravitas.
 There’s also a wee useful biological lesson from Caine on the body structure of the killer African bee.
 There’s a pregnant lady.
 There’s the kid with the giant lollipop.
 And more OTT effects of the same giant bee.

-But far too few appearances of this giant insect during key parts of the story.
+But there were far too few appearances of this giant insect during key parts of the story.
 And there are also special effects seeing the story unfold from a bee’s viewpoint and The Towering Inferno – also directed by Allen – is being shown at the cinema in Marysville, adding to the general silliness.

 The acting in this film is so worth a mention.
-Widmark, as US Airforce General Slater, plays it like all the times he’s played this type of character before.
+Widmark, as the US Airforce General Slater, plays it like all the times he’s played this type of character before.
 He acts in full we will march against the enemy mode even stressing that even if they are bees we can’t underestimate them etc.

 Chamberlain is underused at first – and he looks fed up at times – and then hasn’t much to do, until much later.
-But he does have with what reminded me of a few scenes from what looks like The Towering Inferno footage but from another actor.
+But he does have what reminded me of a few scenes from what looks like The Towering Inferno footage but from another actor.
 Fonda as the antidote seeking Doctor is fantastically cast and in true style nearly steals the movie.